 The renewals profile generated by AssetFinda for the next 30 years is shown below.
+AssetFinda is used to generate a draft renewals programme, based on age and condition.
+Prior to renewal, mains are inspected to confirm that they are in need of replacement.
+If leaving a particular main in place is not going to significantly impair the performance of the network, renewal is deferred.
 This draft programme will be refined by inspection records, supported by knowledge of criticality, performance and condition.